crownchakra/crownchakra.github.io/_posts/2023-09-3-Hacking-Wifi-Credentials.md

 title: Hacking Wi-Fi Credentials
 ---

-### Hacking Wi-Fi Credentials Using Command Line
+### Stealing Wi-Fi Credentials Using Command Line

 ## Introduction

 In our modern digital era, having access to Wi-Fi connectivity has become a fundamental necessity to stay connected to the internet, whether you're at home, in the office, or traveling.
 It's worth noting that Wi-Fi network credentials are typically stored in clear-text format, which means they can potentially be extracted or viewed under certain circumstances.
+When we successfully compromise the host during pentest engagements, it's crucial to investigate the system for stored Wi-Fi credentials.
+The user may employ the same Wi-Fi password for their AD account.

 ## Section 1: Getting Started